liyanasahir/hugo-blog/content/posts/goodbye-iisc.md

 {{< figure align=center src="/media/bye7.jpeg" caption="Malleshwaram, when the sun sets. ">}}

 ***

+*If you've come this far and you'd like to leave some quick thoughts, do feel free to reach out or use this [form](https://docs.google.com/forms/d/1NopQb8UuY0yysiPPYgzaPqBXLuE7ecmo_jVcAnO6QAY/).
+They mean so much to me, and gives fuel to further writing!*

 I post once in a bluemoon.
 If you'd like updates about future posts, sign up [here](https://forms.gle/ngZyP7agyeFGx3QC9).